 Hello, World!

 Bowsprite was born in NYC on Riverside Drive, grew up in Jackson Heights, Queens, and did not realize the Long Island Sound was just a monkeyfist’s throw away for the first four decades.
 Duh!
+But, there are so many of us New Yorkers like that, so I began this blog to show what surrounds us.

+Thank you for checking in!
 Thank you, Elizabeth and Will for helping me to begin this blog!
 Thank you, Dr. Wanderson, for the tag, Bowsprite.

 (& in memory…)